ViennaRNA/RNAxplorer/README.md

 ```

 ### Repellant Sampling Method (penalize structures)
-The second sampling methods is based on guiding potentials that penalize whole structres, which have been seen too often.
+The second sampling methods is based on guiding potentials that penalize structres, which have been seen too often, in terms of inherent base pair distances.
 This method can be used with the following command:
 ```
 cat sv11.fasta | RNAxplorer -M RSH -n 10 --penalize-structures --lmin-file=repellant_sampling.txt